 The Serbian Residency by Investment is for those interested in acquiring residency in Serbia through real estate purchases.
 A foreign national must first purchase a property within the country to qualify for residency.
 This can include various real estate types, such as apartments, houses, or commercial properties.

 Serbia’s investor program stands out because there are no restrictions on property price or location.
-It also allows investors to travel within the European Union, making it easier to do business in nearby countries.
+It also allows investors access to visa-free travel within the European Union, making it easier to do business in nearby countries.
 However, foreigners from countries without a reciprocity agreement may need to set up a legal entity to buy property.

 8. Latvia Golden Visa

-- Minimum investment: €50,000
+Minimum investment: €50,000

 - Time to citizenship: Five years